How to rip CD to MP3

 Read More: Preferences / Effects >>

 The steps above are most important when ripping CDs to MP3.
-The rest of the process stays as is, select the Destination Folder, find CD files in Finder and drop them to the application.
+The rest of the process remains the same: select the Destination Folder, locate CD files in Finder, and drop them into the application.
 Read More: How to Convert - Getting Started >>

 How to import CD to iTunes